FREE SHIPPING!on orders of $99 or more via standard economy ground [within the United States]

 Keep a few things in mind for best results:

 (2) Simpler, smoother and engraved rings work the best.
-Jewelry with very rough or sharp surfaces, on the other hand, do not always turn out.
+Jewelry with sharp surfaces, or large nooks and crannies, on the other hand, do not always turn out.
+They have a higher risk of tearing the mold when the hand is removed and that leaves an undefined void instead of a detailed impression.

 (4) Watches are ok, but be sure that it is waterproof!